2016 Eastern Washington Eagles football team

 The 2016 Eastern Washington Eagles football team represented Eastern Washington University in the 2016 NCAA Division I FCS football season.
 They were led by head coach Beau Baldwin, who was in his ninth season with Eastern Washington.
 The Eagles played their home games at Roos Field in Cheney, Washington and were a member of the Big Sky Conference.
 They finished the season 12–2, 8–0 in Big Sky play to share the conference championship with North Dakota.
 They received the automatic bid into the FCS Playoffs where they defeated Central Arkansas and Richmond in the second round and quarterfinals, before losing to Youngstown State in the semifinals.

 On January 16, 2017, head coach Beau Baldwin resigned to become the offensive coordinator at California.
 He finished at Eastern Washington with a nine year record of 85–32.

+Preseason

+Big Sky polls

+On July 19, 2016, the Big Sky Conference released its preseason coaches' and media polls.
+The Wildcats were predicted to finish fourth in the coaches' poll and third in the media poll.